liuqiyan67/Plant_virome/README.md

 The analysis is organized into four main stages, corresponding to the numbered directories:

-*   **01_virus_discovery**: pipeline for de novo assembly and identification of viral contigs from transcriptome data.
+ **01_virus_discovery**: pipeline for de novo assembly and identification of viral contigs from transcriptome data.
-*   **02_quality_control**: the multi-tiered framework for assessing host veracity, including library purity checks and siRNA validation.
+ **02_quality_control**: the multi-tiered framework for assessing host veracity, including library purity checks and siRNA validation.
-*   **03_diversity_and_network_analyses**: scripts for clustering, rarefaction analysis, and constructing sequence similarity networks.
+ **03_diversity_and_network_analyses**: scripts for clustering, rarefaction analysis, and constructing sequence similarity networks.
-*   **04_phylogenetics_and_comparative_analyses**: workflows for phylogenetic tree inference, structural comparisons, and bayesian transition rate estimation.
+ **04_phylogenetics_and_comparative_analyses**: workflows for phylogenetic tree inference, structural comparisons, and bayesian transition rate estimation.

 ## Software dependencies

 The following major software tools were used in this study.
 Please refer to the methods section of the manuscript for specific version numbers.

-*   **data processing**: python 3, r, pandas, tidyverse
-*   **assembly & identification**: trinity, diamond, mmseqs2
-*   **phylogenetics**: iqtree, mafft, trimal
-*   **comparative analysis**: bayestraits v4, dalilite
-*   **visualization**: ggplot2, igraph, itol
+ **data processing**: python 3, r, pandas, tidyverse **assembly & identification**: trinity, diamond, mmseqs2 **phylogenetics**: iqtree, mafft, trimal **comparative analysis**: bayestraits v4, dalilite **visualization**: ggplot2, igraph, itol

 ## Data availability

-All raw data, intermediate files (such as alignments and tree files), and final result tables associated with this study are publicly available at our figshare repository: https://figshare.com/s/07adade8e5fcdde69d2d
+All raw data, intermediate files (such as alignments and tree files), and final result tables associated with this study are publicly available at our figshare repository (**DOI: 10.6084/m9.figshare.30688322**)

 ## Contact

 For questions regarding the code or analysis, please contact Guan-Zhu Han at guanzhu@njnu.edu.cn